MicrosoftDocs/sql-docs/docs/relational-databases/import-export/use-unicode-character-format-to-import-or-export-data-sql-server.md

 * The first field in the data file is non-character

 Consider whether any of the following workarounds may be available for your *specific* situation:
-* Don’t use a format file.
+* Don't use a format file.
 An example of this workaround is provided below, see [Using bcp and Unicode Character Format to Import Data without a Format File](#bcp_widechar_import),

 * Use the **-c** switch instead of **-w**,